Indian Temple Mound & Museum in Historic Fort Walton Beach

 When you drive along Highway 98 in Fort Walton Beach there's a chance you may miss something that is really something.

-When you come the Indian Temple Mound and Museum showcases prehistoric American Indian artifacts and weaponry as well as a few hands-on exhibits on later Native American and Floridian history.
-The museum is part the Fort Walton Beach Heritage Park & Cultural Center (850/833–9595) and your admission ($5) also includes the Indian Temple Mound Museum Camp Walton Schoolhouse Museum and Garnier Post Office Museum.
+The Indian Temple Mound and Museum showcases prehistoric American Indian artifacts and weaponry as well as a few hands-on exhibits on later Native American and Floridian history.
+The museum is part the Fort Walton Beach Heritage Park & Cultural Center and your admission fee also includes the Indian Temple Mound Museum Camp Walton Schoolhouse Museum and Garnier Post Office Museum.

-This is one of three surviving mound complexes in the panhandle the others being Tallahassee’s Letchworth-Love Archaeological State Park and the Lake Jackson Mounds Archaeological State Park.
+This is one of three surviving mound complexes in the Panhandle; the others are Tallahassee’s Letchworth-Love Mounds Archaeological State Park and the Lake Jackson Mounds Archaeological State Park.